aredotna/arena_editor/readme.md

 Required properties:

+- `loadMention`: a function with the signature `(path) -> Promise` that takes an internal/relative URL and returns a promise for the data from that URL.
+This data is passed on to `renderMention` (see below).
 - `renderMention`: a function with the signature `(mention) -> Component` that takes a given mention and returns the component that will be rendered for it inside the `Popover`.

 Optional properties: